maedross/hello-world/README.md

 ![Alt Text](https://media.giphy.com/media/XEyExB7R7LFqUI7Yx8/giphy-downsized.gif)

-This program takes greets the user and calculates their age.
-One must enter a decimal number as there birth year to get correct output.
+This program greets the user and calculates their age.
+One must enter a decimal number as their birth year to get correct output.
 "Nineteen ninety-five" would not be an acceptable response.
 This is what the user can expect as output:
 ```
 Welcome to my greeting program!
 What is your name? <user enters name here>